edgelesssys/constellation/docs/versioned_docs/version-2.12/getting-started/examples/filestash-s3proxy.md

 If you want to deploy Filestash in production, take a look at its [documentation](https://www.filestash.app/docs/).

 5. To see the logs of s3proxy intercepting requests made to S3, run: `kubectl logs -f pod/$(kubectl get pod --selector='app=s3proxy' -o=jsonpath='{.items[*].metadata.name}')`
-Look out for log messages labeled "intercepting".
+Look out for log messages labeled `intercepting`.
 There is one such log message for each message that's encrypted, decrypted, or blocked.

 6. Once you have uploaded a file with Filestash, you should be able to view the file in Filestash.